murphsp1/ppi-css.com/docs/production_readme.markdown

 <a href="https://docs.djangoproject.com/en/1.4/howto/deployment/wsgi/modwsgi/" target="_blank">How to use Django with Apache and mod_wsgi</a>

 <a href="http://michal.karzynski.pl/blog/2013/06/09/django-nginx-gunicorn-virtualenv-supervisor/" target="_blank">Setting up Django with Nginx, Gunicorn, virtualenv, supervisor and PostgreSQL</a>

-# Every Deployment

-need to restart apache2

-	sudo service apache2 restart

-	./manage.py schemamigration css0 --auto
-	s

-log in and drop the table in the database

-	mysql -u root -pPASSWORD -h HOSTNAMEORIP django_test

-	drop table _______;
-css0_scores

-need to give permission to write to the directory for the user that will be writing files

-drwxrwxrwx 2 seanmurphy seanmurphy   4096 Nov 20 18:51 .

-drwxr-xr-x 3 seanmurphy seanmurphy   4096 Nov 20 15:35 ..

--rw-r--r-- 1 **www-data   www-data   136748 Nov 20 18:51 1FC2.pdb**

--rw-r--r-- 1 seanmurphy seanmurphy   6148 Nov 20 15:35 .DS_Store